-New as of 2003 is the 7150 yard Mountain Course.
+The 7150 yard Mountain Course.
 Built by the Christman family from 1991 to 2003, the completion of 18 holes on the mountain create a new dramatic layout for everyone to enjoy.
 The first four holes play uphill through an old maple sugar bush with a combination of a par 3, two 4′s and a par 5.
 The next 6 holes cross streams and ponds following great golf terrain around our own “amen” corner to the top of the course at the 10th. tee.
 Have a snack at the Dog House before playing the 11th. — at 620 yards this double dog leg will take energy.
-Holes 12 through 17 gradually bring you down the mountain exposing a full time spectacular view of the Mountain valleys to the east and south.
+Holes 12 through 17 gradually bring you down the mountain exposing a full time spectacular view of the Mountain valleys to the East and South.
 Here on the 18th tee a straight tee shot to a dropping, terraced fairway leaves a satisfying short iron to a perched green, (who said this game is hard?).
 There is only one thing left to decide, do I play it again right now or do I wait until tomorrow.18-hole Mountain Course

 9-hole Valley Family Course

 Where can you play golf on the weekend with your kids?